flasheryu/docker-jmeter/README.md

 # docker-jmeter

-Packages JMeter in a docker container
+Packages JMeter in a docker container.

 ## Example usage